Dawson Knox: Professional career

 On September 7, 2022, the Bills signed Knox to a four-year $53.6 million extension, making him one of the top paid tight ends in the league.
 Knox finished the 2022 season with 48 receptions for 517 receiving yards and six receiving touchdowns.
 He scored a receiving touchdown in the Bills' 34–31 Wild Card Round victory over the Miami Dolphins.

 The Bills drafted tight end Dalton Kincaid in the first round of the 2023 NFL draft to complement Knox, signaling an intent to use more double tight end formations on offense.
 On October 26, 2023, Knox was placed on injured reserve after undergoing wrist surgery.
 He was activated on December 9.
 He had 22 receptions for 186 yards and two touchdowns in the 2023 season.
 In the Wild Card Round win against the Steelers, he had a receiving touchdown.
 In the 2024 season, Knox had 22 receptions for 311 yards and one touchdown.

+In Week 14 of the 2025 season, Knox led the Bills in receiving in their come-from-behind 39–34 win over the Bengals with 93 yards.
+The following week, he scored 2 touchdowns to help the Bills overcome a 21–0 deficit and beat the New England Patriots 35–31, also surpassing Pete Metzelaars's team record for most career touchdowns by a tight end.
+He finished the 2025 season with 36 receptions for 417 yards and four touchdowns.

+On March 10, 2026, Knox re-signed with the Bills on a three-year contract.